Isaac Paredes Player Props: Rays vs. Athletics

-Isaac Paredes -- 3-for-5 with a home run and four RBI in his most recent game -- will be in action for the Tampa Bay Rays versus the Oakland Athletics, with Shintaro Fujinami on the hill, on April 8 at 4:10 PM ET.
+Isaac Paredes -- 1-for-3 with three RBI in his last game -- will be in action for the Tampa Bay Rays against the Oakland Athletics, with James Kaprielian on the mound, on April 9 at 1:10 PM ET.

-In his previous game, he racked up four RBI (going 3-for-5 with a home run) against the Athletics.
+He racked up three RBI (going 1-for-3 with ) in his previous game against the Athletics.

 Isaac Paredes Game Info & Props vs. the Athletics